uio-bmi/machine_learning_in_comp_bio_exercises/transcription_factor_binding_prediction_exercise.md

 Confusion matrix and top 10 coefficients plots are created now as well.

+Questions:

-Questions: Which encoding is better?
+- Which encoding is better?
 Why?
-Are there any similarities between top 10 coefficients?
-What is the generalization accuracy that we can expect?
+- Are there any similarities between top 10 coefficients?
+- What is the generalization accuracy that we can expect for the problem?
-Can we conclude anything about sequences binding to the transcription factor?
+- Can we conclude anything about sequences binding to the transcription factor?
 Do we have enough information?
-What assumption we make when we choose one encoding or the other?
+- What assumption we make when we choose one encoding or the other?

-You can try this out with different TFs (there are three datasets in this repository, you can just change the paths to training and test data).
+You can try this out with different TFs (there are three datasets in this repository, you can just change the paths to training and test data to use a different one).

 ### Programming Task 3 (optional): try to use random forest classifier instead of logistic regression